tediousjs/tedious-connection-pool/README.md

 ### Connection.release()
 Release the connect back to the pool to be used again

+## Version 0.3.3 Changes
+* Ignore calls to connection.release() on a connection that has been closed or not part of the connection pool.

 ## Version 0.3.2 Changes
  * Calls connection.reset() when the connection is released to the pool.
 This is very unlikely to cause anyone trouble.